mnot/I-D/stakeholder-rights/draft.md

 Likewise, the responsibilities of, or expectations upon, stakeholders can vary greatly.
 For example, end users of Web browsers cannot be reasonably expected to make informed decisions about security, and therefore design decisions there are biased towards default security.

-When existing protocols are undergo major evolution or revision, this information SHOULD be documented.
+When applicable, the expectations upon a stakeholder SHOULD be documented.

 End-user-facing application protocols MUST prioritise their users higher than any other stakeholders.

 Extensions to existing protocols MUST document how they interact with the extended protocol's stakeholders.
-If they are not documented, the extension MAY estimate its impact.
+If the extended protocol's stakeholders are not yet documented, the extension MAY estimate its impact, in coordination with that protocol's community and the IESG.

 # Erosion of Rights